ietf-wg-cellar/flac-specification/flac.md

 Encoding considerations: as per THISRFC

-Security considerations: see the security considerations in section 12 of THISRFC
+Security considerations: see the security considerations in Section 12 of THISRFC

 Interoperability considerations: see the descriptions of past format